kmskillings/breakout/journal.md

 clock reaches another value, the LED is turned off.
 The values are tuned to blink the LED at a rate of 500 mHz and a duty cycle of 50% (On for one second, off for one second).

+### Licensing, Questa, and Compilation

+After I drafted the code for Blinky, I had to compile it.
+I am most accustomed to Modelsim, but it appears that Modelsim has been replaced with Questa.

+I downloaded and ran the Quartus Prime 24.1 installed, which also installed Questa.
+When I tried running Questa from the command line (via the vsim executable), it informed me that I would need a license.

+After going through the whole rigamarole to get a free Questa license, I downloaded it, added in to my ENV, and was able to launch Questa in GUI mode.
+It looks identical to the Modelsim I remember.
+I used the GUI to compile my Blinky code and correct a few syntax errors.

+Next, I want to use the command line to compile and simulate my designs, but it looks like this will have to be a topic for another time.